purpleclay/gpg-import/README.md

 ## Quick Start

-For seamless integration into your CI platform, set the `GPG_PRIVATE_KEY` environment variable and let `gpg-import` import do the rest.
+For seamless integration into your CI platform, set the `GPG_PRIVATE_KEY` and optional `GPG_PASSPHRASE` environment variables, then let `gpg-import`` import do the rest.

 ```sh
 $ gpg-import